Skip to content

 1.2 Ethernet and MAC Addressing

-An Ethernet II frame has this structure:
+An Ethernet II frame has the following structure:

 FieldSizeContent